Great Expectations: Historical novel

 Great Expectations begins around 1812 (the year of Dickens's birth), continues until around 1830–1835, and then jumps to around 1840–1845, during which the Great Western Railway was built.
 Though readers today will not notice this, Dickens uses various things to emphasise the differences between 1861 and this earlier period.
 Among these details—that contemporary readers would have recognised—are the one pound note (in chapter 10) that the Bank Notes Act 1826 had removed from circulation; likewise, the death penalty for deported felons who returned to Britain was abolished in 1835.
 The gallows erected in the swamps, designed to display a rotting corpse, had disappeared by 1832, and George III, the monarch mentioned at the beginning, died in 1820, when Pip would have been seven or eight.

 Miss Havisham paid Joe 25 guineas, gold coins, when Pip was to begin his apprenticeship (in chapter 13); guinea coins were slowly going out of circulation after the last new ones were struck with the face of George III in 1799.
-This also marks the historical period, as the one pound note was the official currency at the time of the novel's publication.
+This also marks the historical period, as the one-pound note was the official currency at the time of the novel's publication.
 Dickens placed the epilogue 11 years after Magwitch's death, which seems to be the time limit of the reported facts.
 Collectively, the details suggest that Dickens identified with the main character.
-If Pip is around 23 toward the middle of the novel and 34 at its end, he is roughly modeled after his creator who turned 34 in 1846.
+If Pip is around 23 toward the middle of the novel and 34 at its end, he is roughly modeled after his creator, who turned 34 in 1846.

 Themes

 The title's "Expectations" refers to "a legacy to come", and thus immediately announces that money, or more specifically wealth plays an important part in the novel.
-Some other major themes are crime, social class, including both gentility, and social alienation, imperialism and ambition.
+Some other major themes are crime, social class, including both gentility, and social alienation, imperialism, and ambition.
 The novel is also concerned with questions relating to conscience and moral regeneration, as well as redemption through love.

 Pip's name

 Dickens famously created comic and telling names for his characters, but in Great Expectations he goes further.
-The first sentence of the novel establishes that Pip's proper name is Philip Pirrip – the wording of his father's gravestone – which "my infant tongue could make of both names nothing longer or more explicit than Pip".
-The name Philip Pirrip (or Pirrip) is never again used in the novel.
+The first sentence of the novel establishes that Pip's proper name is Philip Pirrip—the wording of his father's gravestone—which "my infant tongue could make of both names nothing longer or more explicit than Pip".
+The name Philip Pirrip (or Pirrip) is never used again in the novel.
 In Chapter 18, when he receives his expectation from an anonymous benefactor, the first condition attached to it is "that you always bear the name of Pip".